 Rules of thumb for Subvariants:

-- Subvariants should have a Subvariant Title (which explains what makes the Subvariant different from the others) and a Subvariant Photo which shows that difference.
+- Subvariants should have a Subvariant Title that briefly explains what makes the Subvariant different from the others and a Subvariant Photo to show that difference.